Share this Post

 Who needs a report about last month’s utility usage?
 Tell me what’s happening now!
 No one wants to constantly second-guess about current energy usage, especially when facing the continual pressure of strict budgetary constraints.

 Clearly, traditional metering is ineffective.
 Many have asked for new tools to help reduce operational costs and improve energy efficiency.
 Modern energy management cannot rely on the status quo of outdated metering systems.

 Real-time data enables a number of opportunities for increasing the effectiveness of energy management initiatives and saving costs, such as:

 - Taking advantage of utility rebates and incentive programs

-- Improving building operations to to decrease usage during low occupancy
+- Improving building operations to decrease energy usage during low occupancy

-- Submetering tenants to better understand usage and bill appropriately
+- Submetering tenants to better understand usage and to bill appropriately and fairly

 - Drive Asset value for the building owner or manager

-With droughts occuring on an annual basis and water prices up 41% since 2010, how you manage your building’s water usage will become increasingly important in the future.
-Like energy, water is an essential part of building operations from plumbing to cooling to drinking.
-Utilizing traditional meters for water can give you insight into your overall monthly water usage, but real-time data carries a number of benefits which can reap major benefits, such as:
+With droughts occurring on an annual basis and water prices up 41% since 2010, how you manage your building’s water usage will become increasingly important in the future.
+Like energy, water represents an essential part of building operations from plumbing to cooling to consumption.

-- Submetering to more accurately allocate water expenses amoungst tennants
+- Submetering to more accurately allocate water expenses amongst your various tenants

-- The ability to identify performance anomalies in pumps and other water assets before they cause maintenance issues
+- Identifying performance anomalies in pumps and other water assets before they cause maintenance issues